 Are you ready to face the day?
-After a night of sleep (or late parties), your skin needs a boost of nutrients to kick-start your day and prepare you to face the world.
+After a night of sleep (or late parties), your skin needs a boost.
+Kick-start your day and prepare to take on the world!

-There are many factors that contributes to skin aging and damage.
-It is important to fight off airborne nano-particles that might sabotage your success to great looking skin.
+There are many factors that contribute to skin aging and damage.
+It is important to fight off these elements with a proper skincare routine.

-If SPF is the only morning skincare routine you know, then you must read these tips to look your best.
+If washing your face is the only morning skincare routine you know, then you must read these tips to look your best.

 1. Exercise daily

 A simple 5 to 15 minutes of cardio workout is enough to get your skin flushed as well as trim unwanted flab.
-It also gives you more energy and make you less tired.
+It also gives you more energy and makes you feel less tired.

 2. Drink lots of water